All Collections

 After you have done this step, you can create a reallocation profile and assign them to the employee.

-5. Click on Insert in the functions bar.
+4. Click on Insert (+ icon) in the toolbar.

 6. Click Save.